-At this time, no Fair Entry is required for mini 4-H members!
-Enrollment in 4-HOnline is required
+Fair Entry is required for Mini 4-H members!

 Mini 4-H is open to all grades K-2.
 It is suggested that youth exhibit one to three projects.
 Mini project manuals are free and available for pick up in the Extension Office.
 In addition, there is no fee to join Mini 4-H. Mini members have the opportunity to explore non-livestock projects, as well as Mini 4-H livestock projects.